soxueren/atsd/integration/spss/README.md

 In the end of data preprocessing, lets make merge of .sav files.
 In our case, we open prices.sav in SPSS and then merge if with weights.sav.

-* **Data -> Merge Files... -> Add Variables...** -> Select file you want to merge with current -> Continue -> Set lookup table you want to merge with current -> Choose "One-to-Many" link and go to 'Variables' tab in dialogue window.
+* **Data -> Merge Files... -> Add Variables...** ->
+  * Select file you want to merge with current
+  * Set lookup table you want to merge with current
+  * Choose "One-to-Many" link and go to 'Variables' tab in dialogue window.
-Move necessary columns to included list, unnecessary columns - to excluded list.
-To select join key move your column to the field 'Key Variables'
+  * Move necessary columns (datetime from current dataset, value, weight) to included list, unnecessary columns (timedate from the second dataset) - to excluded list.
+  * To select join key move your column to the field 'Key Variables', in our case, join columns are marketing category and entity.
 ![](resources/merge_p1.png)
 ![](resources/merge_p2.png)